krahets/hello-algo/docs-en/chapter_stack_and_queue/deque.md

 ## Common Operations in Double-Ended Queue

-The common operations in a double-ended queue are listed below, and the specific method names depend on the programming language used.
+The common operations in a double-ended queue are listed below, and the names of specific methods depend on the programming language used.

 <p align="center"> Table <id> &nbsp; Efficiency of Double-Ended Queue Operations </p>